Convex co-compact groups with one dimensional boundary faces: Proof of Theorem

 \subsection{(2) $\Rightarrow$ (1)}

 Suppose $(\Cc, \dist_\Omega)$ is relatively hyperbolic with respect to a collection $\Sc$ of two dimensional properly embedded simplices.
-By Theorems \ref{thm:main_char_ncc} and \ref{thm:ncc_strong_IS}, there exists a strongly isolated, coarsely complete, and $\Lambda$-invariant collection $\Sc_0$ of properly embedded simplices in $\Cc$.
+By Theorems \ref{thm:main_char_ncc} and \ref{thm:ncc_strong_IS}, there exists a strongly isolated, coarsely complete, and $\Gamma$-invariant collection $\Sc_0$ of properly embedded simplices in $\Cc$ of dimension at least two.
 By Proposition \ref{prop:quasi_isometric_simplex} and Theorem~\ref{thm:rh_embeddings_of_flats}, each simplex in $\Sc_0$ is contained in a bounded neighborhood of a simplex in $\Sc$.
-And hence each simplex in $\Sc_0$ is two dimensional.
+Hence each simplex in $\Sc_0$ is two dimensional.